Unity Center to Open New Withdrawal Management Service in Spring of 2024

 Since that time, police have taken people to local emergency departments for care.
 Community hospitals have stepped in to fill a care gap for those suffering with substance use disorders.

-This gap can in part be addressed through withdrawal management services at Unity Center’s psychiatric emergency services department.
+This gap can in part be addressed through the new Emergency Substance Use Disorder Center at Unity Center’s psychiatric emergency services department.
 The hospital—a 24-hour behavioral health hospital located in central Portland—provides immediate psychiatric care and a path to stabilization and recovery for those in crisis.

 More than 50% of the patients Unity Center serves in its psychiatric emergency services department are suffering from a substance use disorder.